 About Dr. Claire E. Sufrin

-Dr. Claire Sufrin is a scholar of religion, focusing on modern Jewish thought and theology.
+Dr. Claire Sufrin is a scholar of religion specializing in modern Jewish thought and theology.
 Her research and teaching focus on German-Jewish thinkers such as Martin Buber, post-Holocaust theology, biblical interpretation, the intersection of religion and literature, and gender and religion.
 She is the co-editor of the New Jewish Canon:1980-2015 Ideas and Debates, a 2020 National Jewish Book Award finalist in the category of Modern Jewish Thought and Experience.

 She also teaches regularly for the Alumnae of Northwestern University Continuing Education Program and as a scholar-in-residence at synagogues and other institutions.

 Dr. Sufrin holds a BA in Religious Studies from Yale University and a PhD in Religious Studies from Stanford University.
 She lives with her husband Michael Simon and their two sons in Evanston, Illinois.